dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/pubsub-raw.md

 ## Declaratively subscribe to raw events

-Similarly, you can subscribe to raw events declaratively by adding the `rawPayload` metadata entry to your Subscription Custom Resource Definition (CRD):
+Similarly, you can subscribe to raw events declaratively by adding the `rawPayload` metadata entry to your subscription specification.

 ```yaml
 apiVersion: dapr.io/v1alpha1